This story starts with some specialized code, designed to very quickly set the case on a set of fixed length symbols:

 interleaved, that is storing AaBbCc...

-in a column, was
+in a column, was debated.
+The

-such as MacKenzie sort differently than Mackenzie with a lowercase K?
+MacKenzie sort differently than Mackenzie with a lowercase K?

 Evidence, from things such as phone books, showed that there was no

 established consistency.
-One advantage of keeping them separate would be
+One advantage of keeping them separate would

-extracted from the 7-bit code.
+code easily extracted from the 7-bit code.

 Although it was common for codes at the time to sort alphabetics